 Multifamily Insurance in Force and Available Reserves

-The following table sets forth information about outstanding insurance on mortgage loans under MHF's Multifamily program as of June 30, 2021.
+The following table sets forth information about outstanding insurance on mortgage loans under MHF's Multifamily program as of June 30, 2023.
 The amounts shown are net of debt service claim payments.
-The CDA Single Family loans under Multi-Family Reserves referenced below were financed with the proceeds of Housing Revenue Bonds of the Administration.

 Outstanding Multifamily Insurance